 5. Walla Walla

-Just like in a Hallmark Christmas Movie, the Walla Walla Holiday Parade of Lights is where families join together in the spirit of the season to watch the annual parade.
+Just like in a Hallmark Christmas Movie, the Holiday Parade of Lights in Walla Walla is where families join together in the spirit of the season to watch the annual parade.
 Look for Santa’s arrival on the final float.

-You can also enjoy the productions of The Nutcracker: Clara’s Adventure to the Land of Sweets and Ira Finkelstein’s Christmas at the Gesa Power House Theatre.
-The De Sales Catholic High School Theatre Department presents A Christmas Story.
+You can also enjoy the production of A Celtic Christmas With Everdream at the Gesa Power House Theatre.
+The De Sales Catholic High School Theatre Department presents Clue on December 9.

 Spend the night at the historic Marcus Whitman Hotel and Conference Center, where you can walk to all the festivities at many tasting rooms and businesses.

 Walla Walla is located in the southeastern portion of Washington State.